MohidUmer/LogSourceCoverage/README.md

 A Wazuh agent being **connected** does not necessarily mean that it is actively sending security events.
 LogSourceCoverage monitors both the agent's heartbeat and its actual event activity to identify silent, disconnected, newly discovered, and recovered log sources.
 The generated coverage events are written as structured JSON and can be collected by Wazuh for alerting and dashboard visualization.

----

-## Why Log Source Coverage Matters

-Traditional agent monitoring often answers:

-> **Is the Wazuh agent connected?**

-LogSourceCoverage adds another important question:

-> **Is the agent actually producing security telemetry?**

-This helps identify situations where an endpoint appears healthy from an agent-status perspective but has stopped generating events, potentially creating a blind spot for the SOC.

----

-## Features

 * **Heartbeat Monitoring** — detects healthy, silent, and disconnected agents.
 * **Zero-Event Detection** — identifies healthy agents that stop producing events.
 * **New Source Detection** — detects previously unknown Wazuh sources.